google-deepmind/pycolab/FAQ.md

 ### 2. How do I disable occlusion in the `layers` argument to `update()`?

-You can't, but there's an easy workaround.
+There are several options.

-The `layers` dict supplied to the `update()` methods of Sprites and Drapes show where different characters appear on the game board.
-For example, if you have two Drapes on the game board, A and B, and they look like this:
+Background: by default, the `layers` dict supplied to the `update()` methods of Sprites and Drapes show where different characters appear on the game board.
+For example, if you have two Drapes on the game board, A and B, and they look like
+this:

 ```
    A: AAAAAA     B: BBB...